open-cloud/open-cloud.github.io.old/4_notes.md

 2. Need to either hide or document the ability to whitelist Networks.

-3. Hide or remove undocumented Views.
+3. Hide undocumented Views.
 Keep only Tenant, Developer, and xsh.

 4. Complete Site Privilges (Admin, Tech, PI, Default) or document as incomplete.